daknuett/PyQCS/README.rst

 PyQCS has two fundamental classes for simulating the quantum computation:
-A state which represents the total simulator state at a single point in quasi-time [1]_ and gate circuits that can be applied to such a state yielding a new state.
+A state which represents the total simulator state at a single point in quasi-time [1]_ and gate circuits that can be applied to such a state;
+yielding a new state.

 PyQCS states
 ------------

-A PyQCS state contains a representation of the quantum mechanical state in which the simulator is using a numpy array.
+A PyQCS state contains a representation of the quantum mechanical state in which the simulator is; using a numpy array.
 The application of a gate will return a new state with a changed qm state.

 The state also contains a representation of the last measurement and information which qbits